 He also is a 15-year veteran of the Read Aloud West Virginia Program at Ronceverte Elementary School in Greenbrier County.
 As a youngster, he earned the prestigious Golden Horseshoe award, given to eighth-grade students from across West Virginia for outstanding knowledge of West Virginia history and culture.

 Campbell also is a member of the Lewisburg Rotary, Lewisburg Elks Lodge, and the West Virginia Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
-He was the student representative to the West Virginia University Athletic Council from 1981 to 1983, and is a past president of the Greenbrier Valley Chapter of the WVU Alumni Association.
-Formerly, Campbell served as a board member for BB&T Local Advisory Board, Maxwelton Ruritan Club, Robert C. Byrd Clinic and State Fair of West Virginia.
+He was the student representative to the West Virginia University Athletic Council from 1981 to 1983, and is president of the Greenbrier Valley Chapter of the WVU Alumni Association.
+Formerly, Campbell served as a member of the BB&T Local Advisory Board, Maxwelton Ruritan Club, Robert C. Byrd Clinic and State Fair of West Virginia.

 In addition, Campbell is a board member of the Greenbrier Valley Medical Center and he also is a member of the West Virginia Society of the Sons of the American Revolution – Greenbrier Valley Chapter.